California Snow: Reception

 Andrew Sacher at the BrooklynVegan was critical of the song, stating "'California Snow' tries to be rap in the most embarrassing way, complete with lyrics like 'this is the definition of flow' and 'nobody cold as this.'
 Hearing him rap it is like the musical equivalent of going out to dinner with an older relative and watching in silence as they’re a dick to the waiter all night.
 It’s like, I love you but please, stop."
-The song got a similar response from Kara Bowan at The Itachan, where she opined "A stylistically flat vocal delivery and strong bassline makes it seem like “California Snow” is improving after its uncomfortable beginning.
+The song got a similar response from Kara Bowan at The Itachan, where she opined "A stylistically flat vocal delivery and strong bassline makes it seem like 'California Snow' is improving after its uncomfortable beginning.
 But, halfway through, unexpected piano chords and another attempt at almost-rapping take over, leading to an awkward finish."
-However, Devon Hannan at Alternative Press stated that the song is "perfect for fans of Weezer’s latest pop direction."
+However, Devon Hannan at Alternative Press stated that the song is "perfect for fans of Weezer’s latest pop direction".

+Personnel

+Personnel taken from Weezer liner notes.